What is empathy?

 Functional Empathy™ refers to empathy that is applied for a specific activity, purpose, or task, and exists of a particular skill-set that can be learned, practiced and strengthened.

 Empathy in itself is not necessarily functional; it is more like a potential: if you learn to use it well and with purpose, it can become one of your most powerful tools in your role as leader and getting the very best out of people.
 The same goes for those who are less emphatically gifted: you can learn and cultivate an empathic approach to do the same.

-Functional Empathy™ offers that solution: an approach that can help leaders, wherever they are on the Functional Empathy™ Scale, to adopt empathy as a value, a trait, and a skill, with effectiveness, purpose and a healthy dose of self awareness.
+Functional Empathy™ offers that solution: an approach that can help you adopt empathy as a value, a trait, and a skill, with effectiveness, purpose and a healthy dose of self awareness.

 Different types of empathy